ehwu106/Gmail-Old-Mails-Remover/README.md

 6.)
 Install all the requirement libraries in requirements.txt: `pip install -r requirements.txt`

 7.)
-Run `Python3 app.py` locally and authenticate and authorize to the consent screen to retrieve a `token.json` file with token informations in it.
+Run `Python app.py` locally and authenticate and authorize to the consent screen to retrieve a `token.json` file with token informations in it.

 ## Local Docker